ioBroker/ioBroker.docs/docs/ru/adapterref/iobroker.info/README.md

 ## Changelog
 <!-- ### __WORK IN PROGRESS__ -->

-### __WORK IN PROGRESS__
+### 1.9.1 (2021-07-21)
+* Adjust object types to prevent js-controller 3.3 warnings
+* Disable all data collection by default  -  users can activate whatever they really need

+### 1.9.0 (2021-07-20)
 * Breaking changes: Some systemdata objects have new names and corrected types and content!
-YOu might need to adjust scripts and visualizations!
+You might need to adjust scripts and visualizations!
 * (ldittmar81) Added Wifi, Docker, USB, Printer, Bluetooth and Audio infos
 * (Apollon77) Optimize for js-controller 3.3